Solo (Marvel Comics): Fictional character biography

 Born in the United States but having renounced his citizenship to any country, Solo works as a counter-terrorism operative, and makes limited appearances in the Marvel Comics universe.
 He is known for his catchphrase, "While Solo lives, terror dies!"

 In his first appearance, Solo teleported inside a foreign embassy in West Germany and killed all the terrorists inside.
 He next foiled ULTIMATUM's plot to destroy the Arc de Triomphe in Paris.
 He also shot ULTIMATUM terrorists who were trying to destroy Ellis Island, and then joined forces with Spider-Man to capture ULTIMATUM's commanding officer.
 Outside Barcelona, Spain, Solo assassinated Toro Mendoza, leader of the Cascan separatists.

 When the Sinister Six reform and defeat both Spider-Man and the Hulk, Solo aids the web-slinger in his second fight against the super villain team.
 Things take a turn for the worse when Mysterio uses an illusion to make Solo believe he is attacking the Six, when in reality he is attacking Spider-Man while the Six escape.
 Solo escapes and Spider-Man is rescued by Cyborg X and Deathlok.
 Soon after, Solo rejoins Spider-Man to aid him in a final assault on the Six aided by the Hulk, Ghost Rider, Sleepwalker, Nova, Deathlok and the Fantastic Four.
 With the villains defeated, Solo disappears.

 Solo later fought La Tarantula.
 He defeated a Sicilian crime syndicate, and then joined forces with Spider-Man against the agents of the Taskmaster and the Red Skull.
 A rematch with La Tarantula ended with each combatant wrongly believing he had killed the other.
 Solo then joined forces with Black Cat against the terrorist organization called ARES, and stopped their money laundering operation.
 He encountered their leader Deathstorm who revealed he had ties with Solo's past.
-Solo later joined forces with Nick Fury against the Viper.

 Solo also once helped Spider-Man take on criminally-trained specialist versions of Captain America, Hawkeye, and Spider-Man himself.

 Later, Solo assists dozens of other heroes in battling a seemingly rampaging Wolverine (he was being mentally influenced).
 He confronts Wolverine, side-by-side with Cardiac.
 Solo is swiftly defeated, suffering deep lacerations in the process.
 Cardiac is subdued by falling masonry.